marian-nmt/marian/README.md

     debpe: true

 ## Using GPU/CPU threads
 AmuNMT can use GPUs, CPUs, or both, to distribute translation of different sentences.
+'However, it is unlikely that CPUs used together with GPUs yield any performance improvement.
+It is probably better to only use the GPU if one or more are available.'

     cpu-threads: 8
     gpu-threads: 2
     devices: [0, 1]

 The setting above uses 8 CPU threads and 4 GPU threads (2 GPUs x 2 threads).
 The `gpu-threads` and `devices` options are only available when AmuNMT has been compiled with CUDA support.
 Multiple GPU threads can be used to increase GPU saturation, but will likely not result in a large performance boost.
 By default, `gpu-threads` is set to `1` and `cpu-threads` to `0`  if CUDA is available.
 Otherwise `cpu-threads` is set to `1`.
 To disable the GPU set `gpu-threads` to `0`.
 Setting both `gpu-threads` and `cpu-threads` to `0` will result in an exception.

 ## Example usage